-Worried that your teenager has a thyroid problem? - a guide to thyroid disorders in adolescents
+Worried that your teenager has a thyroid problem?
+A guide to thyroid disorders in adolescents

-Written by: Dr Mark Vanderpump
+Written in association with: Dr Mark Vanderpump

 Edited by: Cal Murphy